The Hang Seng Mandatory Provident Fund – SuperTrust Plus is a mandatory provident fund scheme.

 Subject to a minimum withdrawal amount of HK$5,000 each time

-At Hang Seng, we provide two MPF schemes with a range of diversified constituent funds to meet your unique retirement needs.
-Members can choose from a list of constituent funds available under the MPF scheme that have enrolled, for details please click here.
+At Hang Seng, we provide a range of diversified constituent funds to meet your unique retirement needs.
+Members can choose from a list of constituent funds available under the MPF scheme, for details please click here.

 Members can enjoy additional benefits from Hang Seng Bank’s financial services: